-- kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities. - used the going concern basis of accounting on the assumption that the Council will continue in operational existence for the twelve months following the approval of the Annual Accounts.
+- kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities. - used the going concern basis of accounting on the assumption that the Council will continue in operational existence for the foreseeable future.